strangerstudios/pmpro-advanced-levels-shortcode/readme.txt

-=== Paid Memberships Pro - Advanced Levels Page Shortcode Add On ===
+=== Paid Memberships Pro - Advanced Levels Page Add On ===
 Contributors: strangerstudios
 Tags: pmpro, paid memberships pro, members, memberships, levels, templates, pricing, columns, themes Requires at least: 5.4
 Tested up to: 6.4.2
 Stable tag: 1.0

-An enhanced shortcode for customizing the display of your Membership Levels Page for Paid Memberships Pro.
+Build a beautiful membership levels page for Paid Memberships Pro using a customizable block or shortcode.

 == Description ==

-An enhanced shortcode for customizing the display of your Membership Levels Page for Paid Memberships Pro.
+An enhanced block and shortcode for customizing the display of your Membership Levels Page for Paid Memberships Pro.

-Attributes in the [pmpro_advanced_levels] shortcode can be used to tweak how levels are displayed on the levels page, including options to display levels in a more HTML5-friendly div layout or popular column layouts.
+Attributes in the block settings or the [pmpro_advanced_levels] shortcode can be used to tweak how levels are displayed on the levels page, including options to display levels in a more HTML5-friendly div layout or popular column layouts.

-Also includes specific styling support for Bootstrap v3+, StudioPress/Genesis, Woo Themes, Gantry, and Foundation based themes as well as some of the default WP themes like TwentyFourteen.

 For more information, see add on documentation: https://www.paidmembershipspro.com/add-ons/pmpro-advanced-levels-shortcode/